 With a Medicare Advantage plan your share of the cost for your healthcare will be met through co-payments and co-insurance.
 The remainder of the costs get picked up by the plan subject to that plan's benefits.

-People considering Medicare Advantage Plans should take note of the extra coverage that often comes with those plans.
-They generally cover the Part D drug coverage normally offered through a separate plan and often cover services for routine eye, dental, and hearing care as well.
+People considering Medicare Advantage Plans should take note of the extra benefits that often come with these plans.
+Many include the Part D prescription drug coverage normally offered through a separate plan and they often cover services for routine eye, dental, and hearing care as well.

 Both types of plans limit their enrollment to the geographic area they service, and potential enrollees should note if their coverage will travel with them if they spend significant amounts of time away from their primary residence.
 If a member moves out of the service area for their plan, they are given a special enrollment period to choose a new plan that is offered in their new home’s region.

 Provider networks, drug formularies, co-pays and co-insurance can make Medicare Advantage plans seem more complicated than other types of insurance.
 In reality, they are similar to other types of coverage you've enjoyed in the past.
 We just need to make sure to find the one that will best meet your needs.
-It all starts with a meeting.
+It all starts with a conversation.